ichensky/ichensky.github.io/docs/dev/design-principles/oop/oop-vs-pp.md

 ```

 #### Procedural programming
-`Procedural programming` is a programming paradigm, that involves implementing the behavior of a computer program as procedures (a.k.a. functions, subroutines) that call each other.
+`Procedural programming` is a programming paradigm, that involves implementing the behavior of a computer program as procedures (a.k.a. functions, subroutines) that call each other and manipulates data structures directly.

 Interaction between several `Records` and `Procedures`
 ```csharp